 Trooper Fred L. Walker -- Badge #126

-Trooper Walker died in a St. Louis hospital about three hours after his killers were captured.
+Tpr.
+Fred L. Walker died in a St. Louis hospital about three hours after his killers were captured.